Benefits of Primary Research, Advantages & Disadvantages

 Examples of Primary Research

-1. Questionnaires and Surveys: These both are the most commonly used tools for collecting data directly from the individual.
-Surveys can be either online or offline and are considered to be useful for getting, opinions and understanding behaviors.
+1. Questionnaires and Surveys: Both are the most commonly used tools for collecting data directly from the individual.
+Surveys can be either online or offline and are considered to be useful for getting opinions and understanding behaviours.
+This is the most common method used in subjects like Marketing.
+A professional who provides marketing assignment help online is the one who has become an expert in this.

-3. Observations: Observations are simply carried out by just observing a group of people in a free environment or setup environment.
-The researcher simply observes and records the behavior of the participants in this, in this, there is no such direct interaction with anyone.
+2. Observations: Observations are simply carried out by just observing a group of people in a free environment or a setup environment.
+The researcher simply observes and records the behaviour of the participants in this; there is no direct interaction with anyone.

-4. Experiments: In this variables and raw data have been manipulated to just have an understanding of how outcomes are affected.
-Methods of Primary Research The various primary research methods are adaptable to the particular requirements of the research project.
+3. Experiments: In this, the variables and raw data have been manipulated to just have an understanding of how outcomes are affected.
+Methods of Primary Research: The various primary research methods are adaptable to the particular requirements of the research project.

 6. Studies of Cases: In case studies, a single case or a small number of cases are examined in depth.
 For gaining an in-depth understanding of complex phenomena, this approach is useful.